apache/couchdb-documentation/src/api/database/compact.rst

     Request compaction of the specified database.
 Compaction compresses the disk database file by performing the following operations:

-    - Writes a new, optimised, version of the database file, removing any unused sections from the new version during write.
+    - Writes a new, optimized, version of the database file, removing any unused sections from the new version during write.
 Because a new file is temporarily created for this purpose, you may require up to twice the current storage space of the specified database in order for the compaction routine to complete.
+    - Removes the bodies of any old, non-leaf revisions of documents from the database.

-    - Removes old revisions of documents from the database, up to the per-database limit specified by the ``_revs_limit`` database parameter.
+    - Removes old revision history beyond the limit specified by the ``_revs_limit`` database parameter.

     Compaction can only be requested on an individual database; you cannot compact all the databases for a CouchDB instance.
 The compaction process